What’s next for markets, jobs and trade: Economic experts look ahead to 2019

 Breaking News Emails

-Economic predictions are always difficult, but analysts agree on one point: That the volatility the markets have exhibited and the mixed economic signals on display today are likely to remain even after the books have closed on 2018.
+Economic predictions are always difficult, but analysts agree on one point: The volatility that the markets have exhibited and the mixed economic signals on display today are likely to remain even after the books have closed on 2018.

-As the largest economy in the world, there are any number of moving parts and factors that influence market valuations, consumer sentiment and financial stability.
-Economic experts say there are a number of key areas to watch that will determine how 2019 — and beyond — will unfold.
+The largest economy in the world has any number of moving parts and factors that influence market valuations, consumer sentiment and financial stability.
+Economic experts say there are several key areas to watch that will determine how 2019 — and beyond — will unfold.

 Stock market